 THE 5 PRINCIPLES OF FREEDOM

-Each of us at free!ndeed has his own freedom story.
+Almost everyone at free!ndeed has their own freedom story.
 God has led each one of us on an individual path to freedom.
 We love that about God.
 There is no blueprint, He does not box us in or give us no run-of-the-mill standard program.

 We noticed that aside from our individual walk of life, there are always the same patterns.
 Biblical principles that have their origin in the Word of God.
 These principles are the basis for our work.

-Our central principles run like a silver thread through all of the chapters.
-In order for you to identify which principle is in focus in a chapter, you can orient yourself by these icons.
+Our central principles run like a common thread through all of the chapters.
+In a given chapter, in order for you to identify which principle is focus on, you can orient yourself by these icons.

 PRINCIPLE 1: MOTIVATION